35percent/11tystarter/src/posts/half-a-billion-spent-on-aylesbury-estate-regeneration-and-not-a-council-home-in-sight.md

 1997 - Blair government elected

-1999 - New Deal for Communities grant of £52m, over ten years, is secured.
+1999 - New Deal for Communities grant of £52m, over ten years, is secured for the Aylesbury.
 A further £400m is anticipated as part of a stock transfer to a housing association and a demolition/redevelopment programme

-2001 - A resident ballot rejects stock transfer; 73% voting against on a 73% turn-out.
+2001 - A resident ballot rejects stock transfer; 73% voting against the proposal, on a 73% turn-out.

 2002 - Council decides to retain and refurbish stock.